 Thankfully, the Bassetoodle has received most of its personality traits from the Basset Hound part of the family.

 This means that your Bassetoodle will, for the most part, remain calm and crave attention.

 Another feature passed down from its Basset Hound parents is its tendency to howl rather than bark at a stranger or anyone suspicious-looking.

 This dog values human friendship and will snoop around your things when you’re not looking.

-Being very curious, the Bassetoodle will sniff around anything of your that it can find.
+Being very curious, the Bassetoodle will sniff around anything it can find.

 This tendency to sniff around can lead this dog outside your home and into the dangers of the outside world.

 Sometimes you Bassetoodle may get stubborn with you, but that is only natural.
 With the right amount of training, you can minimize its stubborn nature to become non-existent.